ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 # How to compile:
 At the moment of writing (1 jan 2025) the Espressif ESP32 board core V3.0.7 with the Arduino Nano ESP32 selected does compile to a working program.
 V3.1.0 does crash when WIFI is connected.
 Select the Nano ESP32 board from Arduino.
 The Arduino ESP32 board with core version 2.0.17 or 2.0.18, compiles without errors and is advised to use.
 This 2.0.18 core uses the Adafruit Neopixel library.
-This library uses machine code to control the LED-strips and does not work (in dec 2024) with the new core V3.0 boards.
+This Neopixel library uses machine code to control the LED-strips and does not work (in dec 2024) with the new core V3.0 boards.
 I made a library for the SK6812 and WS2812 that uses the RMT driver for the ESP32 V3.0 core.

 ```
                       #if ESP_ARDUINO_VERSION >= ESP_ARDUINO_VERSION_VAL(3, 0, 0)